Hari0810/Hari0810.github.io/projects/spark-max.md

 ##### Software
 - Refer to https://drive.google.com/drive/folders/1NHbtK66bta3y3E9ZzLP2e2HECjd-sEGd for Arduino sketches.
 - Note: These were not written by me, but by an "amadorjosephg", judging from his email.
 - WARNING: There have been "glitching" issues with the MCP2515 method in the past, regardless of the CAN library used.
-This may be at least improved, but perhaps not fully fixed, by lowering the frequency of Heartbeat commands sent.
+When using duty cycle control, the motor speed dips suddenly and then goes back to normal.
+This may be improved by lowering the frequency of Heartbeat commands sent.

 #### For STM32